Avanade/Beef/samples/MyEf.Hr/docs/Service-Bus-Subscribe.md

 <br/>

 Create a new corresponding `appsettings.json` file, then copy in the following contents.
+Update the file properties; set _Build Action_ to _Content_, and _Copy to Output Directory_ to _Copy if newer_.
 The '*' within denotes that the configuration settings are accessed internally by _CoreEx_ at runtime and therefore do not need to be specifically defined as `SecuritySettings` properties.

 Setting | Description
 -|-